 - 15.1.18.9.
 The MCO and its subcontractors shall cooperate fully in any further investigation or prosecution by any duly authorized government agency, whether administrative, civil, or criminal.
 Such cooperation shall include providing, upon request, information, access to records, and access to interview MCO employees and consultants, including but not limited to those with expertise in the administration of the program and/or in medical or pharmaceutical questions or in any matter related to an investigation. - 15.1.18.10.
-The MCO and/or is subcontractors are is to suspend payment to a network provider when the state determines there is a credible allegation of fraud, unless the state determines there is good cause for not suspending payments to the network provider pending the investigation.
+The MCO and/or is subcontractors are to suspend payment to a network provider when the state determines there is a credible allegation of fraud, unless the state determines there is good cause for not suspending payments to the network provider pending the investigation.
 The MCO is responsible for sending the network provider the required notice and appeal rights as required by the code of federal regulation. - 15.1.19.
-The State shall not transfer its law enforcement functions to the MCO. - The MCO, subcontractor and providers, whether contract or non-contract, shall, upon request and as required by this Contract or state and/or federal law, make available to the MFCU any and all administrative, financial and medical records relating to the delivery of items or services for which Louisiana Medicaid monies are expended.
-Such records will be made available at no cost to the requesting agency.
-In addition, the MFCU shall, as required by this Contract or state and/or federal law, be allowed access to the place of business and to all Medicaid records of any contractor, subcontractor or provider, whether contract or non-contract, during normal business hours, except under special circumstances when after hour admission shall be allowed.
-Special circumstances shall be determined by the MFCU. - 15.1.20.
+The State shall not transfer its law enforcement functions to the MCO. - 15.1.20.
 The MCO and/or subcontractors shall include in any of its provider agreements a provision requiring, as a condition of receiving any amount of Medicaid payment, that the provider comply with this Section, Section 15 of this Contract. - 15.1.21.
-The MCO shall notify DHH when the MCO or its subcontractor denies a provider credentialing application or disensolls a provider for program integrity-related reasons or otherwise limits the ability of providers to participate in the program for program integrity reasons. - 16.1.6 Except as described in Section 15 of this Contract, nothing herein shall require the MCO to ensure non-contract providers are compliant with Louisiana Medicaid contracts or state and/or federal law. - 15.1.22.
-In accordance with the Affordable Care Act and Louisiana Medicaid policy and procedures, tThe MCO shall report overpayments made by DHH to the MCO as well as overpayments made by the MCO to a provider and/or subcontractor within 60 calendar days from the date the overpayment was identified. - 15.1.23.
-Unless prior written approval is obtained from DHH, the MCO shall not employ extrapolation methods to derive an overpayment in a provider audit. - 16.1.7 The MCO shall have at least one (1) full-time investigator or full-time equivalent per 100,000 enrollees or fraction thereof.
-This full-time position(s) is/are in addition to the Program Integrity Officer and must be located in-state.
+The MCO shall notify LDH when the MCOor its subcontractor denies a provider credentialing application or disenrolls a provider for program integrity-related reasons or otherwise limits the ability of providers to participate in the program for program integrity reasons. - 15.1.22.
+The MCO shall report overpayments made by LDH to the MCO within 60 calendar days from the date the overpayment was identified. - 15.1.23.
+Unless prior written approval is obtained from LDH, the MCO shall not employ extrapolation methods to derive an overpayment in a provider audit.